 Which of the best Linux laptops is right for you?

 Linux has been a niche "product" since its beginnings in 1991.
 Companies like Acer or Toshiba aren't cranking out inexpensive laptops that run Linux and probably never will.
-Finding a great Linux laptop is easy; companies like Dell and Lenovo cater to the enterprise crowd, while small but very reputable companies like System 76 cater to the enthusiasts.
+Finding a the best Linux laptop is easy; companies like Dell and Lenovo cater to the enterprise crowd, while small but very reputable companies like System 76 cater to the enthusiasts.
 In theory, you can install Linux on any laptop if you're willing to go through the headache of finding the right configuration for the hardware inside, and that's a good option if you're technically inclined to do it.
 And lucky enough for it to work.

 We may earn a commission for purchases using our links.
 Learn more.